 |Decline||State minimum liability coverage||—||No coverage|

-Do I Need to Buy Insurance When I Rent from Turo?
+Do I need to buy insurance when I rent from Turo?

 You are not required to buy car insurance from Turo when renting a car — it's up to you to decide.
 But whether you should depends on how much car insurance coverage you already have and whether you can afford to replace the car if it's damaged.

 The first thing to know is that it's very unlikely that any other source of protection will cover damage to your rental car while driving — your own existing car insurance policy won't cover you and credit card benefits generally won't, either.
 This means that any damage that happens to the car while it's in your care, up to the total cost of the vehicle, will be your responsibility should you decline Turo's protection plan.

-Liability coverage is equally important, though you may already have some coverage if you carry a car insurance policy from your own vehicle — as well as if you've purchased non-owner coverage.
-In this case, your liability coverage likely applies no matter what vehicle you are driving, so you don't need to buy it in order to get liability coverage.
-Additionally, every car on Turo has the legal minimum of coverage for the state in which you rented it, even if you choose the "decline" option.
+Liability coverage is equally important, though you may already have some coverage if you carry a car insurance policy for your own vehicle — as well as if you've purchased nonowner coverage.
+In this case, your liability coverage likely applies no matter what vehicle you are driving.
+In fact, Turo's liability coverage is considered secondary, so you will have to exhaust your own limits before it kicks in.

 Most credit card rental car benefits only apply when you rent from a rental car company like Budget or Enterprise, and some specifically exclude peer-to-peer car rental companies like Turo.
-The only way to be sure is to check with your credit card provider.
+The only way to be sure is to check with your credit card company.

 One way Turo evaluates the reliability of potential guests is by looking at your insurance score, also called your credit-based insurance score.
 This number is used by auto and home insurers to evaluate the strength of your credit and is based on your credit history.

 Some commercial hosts include the insurance rates as part of the daily rate, while others provide a separate charge.
-Whether car insurance is charged separately will be detailed in the body of the rental; check with your host if you're unsure how you are covered.
+Whether car insurance is charged separately will be detailed in the body of the rental agreement; check with your host if you're unsure how you are covered.
 You'll also work directly with your host if anything goes wrong with your vehicle during your rental, rather than making a claim through Turo's insurance.